deadwood2/AROS/README.md

 Classes, gadgets, datatypes API (examples: png.dataype) | YES AROS driver system (HIDD, oop.library) | NO
 AROS kernel components (example: kernel.resource) | NO

+From application developer's point of view backwards compatibility is defined as follow: As long as your application only uses components marked as YES, maintainter of Core guarantees that your application will always run while the system will continue evolving and changing its components.
+In case you notice that compatibility has been broker, please let the maintainer know and the situation will be amended.

 ## Alternatives